Central New York Region: Geography

 The region has a population of 764,240, according to the 2000 Census.

 Travel and tourism

 The Central region of New York (formerly the Central-Leatherstocking Region) is a tourism region in New York State defined by the New York State Division of Tourism (I Love NY).
 It includes elements of the surrounding regions, forming a microcosm of the state as a whole, with hills and rivers, cities and farms, and places of hard work and recreation.

 The eight-county area is known for its fresh produce and homemade goods from numerous family-run farms and farm stands, an abundance of B&Bs, country houses and inns offering overnight accommodations and culinary experiences, live musical and theatrical performances at various venues, year-round festivals, museums and exhibits exploring cultural heritage and ancestry, and trailblazing opportunities throughout its many forests and lakeside areas.

-The National Baseball Hall of Fame and Museum is located within this region.
+The National Baseball Hall of Fame and Museum and the International Boxing Hall of Fame are both located within this region.